 Today the local Tri-Valley conference is organized by staff at the Lawrence Livermore National Laboratory and Sandia Laboratories.
-It serves girls in grades 6 – 9, and is held each year in February or March.
+It serves girls in grades 6 – 9 and is held each year in late February.
+The next conference will be on Saturday, February 24, 2018, at the San Ramon Campus of Diable Valley Community College (DVC).
 AAUW-LPD provides support staff for the event each year; Contact Dot for more information on volunteering for this fun event.

-Tech Trek is an sponsorship-based, STEM-focused camp designed to develop girls’ interest and excitement in science, technology, engineering, and math, as well as to increase their self-confidence.
-It features hands-on activities & field trips in math, science, and related fields.
+Tech Trek is an all-scholarship, STEM-focused camp designed to develop girls’ interest and excitement in science, technology, engineering, and math, as well as to increase their self-confidence.
+It features hands-on activities & field trips in math, science, engineering and technology.
 Instructors and guest speakers are local STEM professionals, from companies such as Pixar and VMWare.
 Campers have the opportunity to meet and learn from many successful women in STEM careers.